 All coaches from Berlin to Prague are direct with journey times of between four hours 15 minutes and five hours.
 Coaches leaving and arriving at peak traffic periods will have longer journey times.

 There are over four dozen coaches a day from Berlin to Prague with a similar timetable in place seven days a week.
 Departures start in the early hours of the morning and continue until late at night.

 Departure bus station: Coaches to Prague from Berlin depart from either Berlin ZOB am Funkturm or from Berlin Bahnhof Sudkreuz.
 Both are part of Berlin's extensive transport network of buses, S and U-Bahn trains and trams.
 ZOB am Funkturm is a large bus station with toilets, a taxi rank, left luggage lockers, waiting areas, car parking and a range of shops and cafes.
 Berlin Bahnhof Sudkreuz is a train station with a similar range of facilities.

 Arrival bus station: Coaches from Berlin to Prague all complete their journey at Prague Florenc Bus Station, which is within walking distance of the city's attractions.
 It is part of a transport network of Metro lines, buses, trains and taxis.
 Among the facilities at Prague Florenc Bus Station are WiFi and an internet cafe, left luggage storage, currency exchange, ATMs, waiting areas, toilets with showers and a range of fast food outlets.

-Travel between Berlin, Germany and Prague, Czechia by coach is: Partially open.
+Travel between Berlin, Germany and Prague, Czechia by coach is: Fully open.